-Each year we have an annual lecture, and since 2010 these have generally been held at the National Library of Ireland, to whom we are are grateful for their continued support.
-Below is a list of some of our most recent annual lectures, which reflects the interdisciplinary nature of SSNCI.
+Each year we have an annual lecture, and since 2010 these have generally been held online or at the National Library of Ireland.
+Below is a list of our most recent annual lectures, which reflects the interdisciplinary nature of SSNCI.

 2023